-Lawyers are among the highest paid professionals in the legal industry and most attorneys earn salaries well above the national average.
-While the median annual salary for all lawyers was $120,910 in 2018, according to the U.S. Bureau of Labor Statistics, but the world’s top lawyers pull in million-dollar incomes.
+Lawyers are among the highest paid professionals in the legal industry, and most attorneys earn salaries well above the national average.
+The median annual salary for all lawyers was $120,910 in 2018, according to the U.S. Bureau of Labor Statistics, but the world’s top attorneys can pull in million-dollar annual incomes.

-Keep in mind, however, that not all lawyers make big bucks and salaries depend on employer size, experience level, and geographic region.
-Lawyers employed in large law firms, major metropolitan areas and in-demand specialties generally earn the highest incomes.
+Keep in mind, however, that not all lawyers make big bucks.
+It can depend on employer size, experience level, and geographic region.
+Lawyers employed in large law firms, major metropolitan areas, and in-demand specialties generally earn the highest incomes.
 Those who work in the public sector, such as in legal aid services...not so much.

-For generations, a career as a lawyer has been a hallmark of prestige.
-Impressive degrees, generous salaries, and an authority over others have placed lawyers in an elite circle of professionals who command respect and embody the definition of success.
-Today, lawyers still enjoy a unique professional status and a glamorous image perpetuated by the media.
+A career as a lawyer has been a hallmark of prestige for generations.
+Impressive degrees and a certain authority over others have placed lawyers in an elite circle of professionals who command respect and embody the definition of success.
+Lawyers enjoy a unique professional status and an often glamorous image perpetuated by the media.

-Lawyers in private practice often perform pro bono work to help low-income individuals and underserved portions of the population such as the elderly, victims of domestic abuse, and children.
+Lawyers in private practice often perform pro bono work to help low-income individuals and underserved portions of the population, such as the elderly, victims of domestic abuse, and children.
 In fact, many bar associations require that attorneys commit to a certain number of pro bono hours each year.

 Working as a lawyer is one of the most intellectually rewarding jobs on the planet.
-From helping to patent a trade secret to devising a trial strategy to forming a multi-million dollar merger, lawyers are problem-solvers, analysts and innovative thinkers whose intellect is crucial to career success.
+From helping to patent a trade secret, or devising a trial strategy, to forming a multi-million dollar merger, lawyers are problem-solvers, analysts, and innovative thinkers whose intellect is crucial to career success.

 Diverse Practice Areas

-As the legal profession evolves, increased industry segmentation and specialization have led to a broad array of sub-specialties.
-Lawyers can specialize in one or several niche areas ranging from bread-and-butter practices such as employment law and civil litigation to niche specialties such as green law or foreclosure law.
+Increased industry segmentation and specialization have led to a broad array of sub-specialties in the legal field.
+Lawyers can specialize in one or several niche areas, ranging from bread-and-butter practices such as employment law, foreclosure law, and civil litigation to specialties such as green law or intellectual property law.

-The majority of lawyers work in law firms, government, and corporations.
-In an age where cubicles have become the mainstay of the modern workplace, lawyers typically work in an office with four walls.
-Lawyers in larger firms enjoy plush offices, ample support staff and a variety of office perks ranging from gym memberships to box seats at sporting events.
+The majority of lawyers work in law firms, government, and for corporations.
+In an age where cubicles have become the mainstay of the modern workplace, lawyers typically work in offices with four walls.
+Those in larger firms enjoy plush accommodations, ample support staff, and a variety of office perks ranging from gym memberships to box seats at sporting events.

-As lawmakers, thought leaders and change agents, lawyers are in a unique position to affect societal change.
-For centuries, lawyers have stood at the center of society; they write the laws, rule the courts and hold influential positions in government.
-In these roles, lawyers are able to impact top policymakers and leaders and affect change around the globe.
+Attorneys have stood at the center of society for centuries.
+They're in a unique position to affect societal change as lawmakers and thought leaders.
+They write the laws, rule the courts, and hold influential positions in government.
+They're in a position to impact top policymakers and leaders and to affect change around the globe.